Top 5 Things Indians Wish They Knew Before Moving Abroad

 4. Culture Shock Is Real — Even for the Confident Ones

 You may think, “I’ve watched enough shows, I know how it works there.”
 But small cultural differences can pile up.
 People might seem cold, direct, or even uninterested.
-Simple things like how you greet, how you queue, or even how you make eye contact can feel awkward at first.
+Simple things like how you greet, queue, or make eye contact can feel awkward at first.

 What to do:

-- Practice your English or local language if needed — it helps reduce the anxiety
+• Practice your English or local language — it helps reduce anxiety

 5. The Emotional Toll Hits Later — Not Right Away